josh/selector-observer/README.md

 ### Event Handlers

 `selector-observer` can help automatically install event handlers on any matching elements and ensure a cleanup stage ran.
-This is often necessary inside of using an event delegation technique if the event does not bubble.
+This is often necessary instead of using an event delegation technique if the event does not bubble.

 ```javascript
 import {observe} from 'selector-observer'